 If you shot your video outside on a windy day or around another distracting sound, background noise can hinder an otherwise terrific video.
-Here’s how you can reduce background noise in iMovie on Mac.
+Here’s how you can reduce background noise in iMovie on Mac and iOS.

-If you apply an effect that you don’t like, just click Reset all the way to the right.
+If you apply an effect that you don’t like, just click Reset.

-While iMovie can’t remove all of the background sound in your video, the noise reduction tools should help.
+While iMovie can’t remove all of the background sounds in your video, the noise reduction tools should help.

 Have you been struggling to figure something out in iMovie that we haven’t covered yet?
 If so, let us know in the comments below!

 Useful iMovie tips: